Roguejugg/KONSTRUCT/README.md

 # KONSTRUCT
 Screen sizes: from Desktop 1920px to tablet 768px.
-Mobile version was not provided by design file.
+Mobile version was not provided by the design file